blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

   --out-file stake-reg.cert
 ```

-Pool registration certificate — replace <YOUR_PUBLIC_IP> with your node's public IP (the address other nodes will use to reach it):
+Pool registration certificate — replace <YOUR_PUBLIC_IP> with your node's public IP (the address other nodes will use to reach it) Also replace <https://website.com/leios-pool-metadata.json> with your URL from above.

+After replacing `<YOUR_PUBLIC_IP>` and `<https://website.com/leios-pool-metadata.json>` run:

 ```
 cardano-cli dijkstra stake-pool registration-certificate \